 On those blistering hot days you may want to schedule your walks around the peak sunlight hours.
 Early morning or later on in the day are ideal times to walk your dog.
 In the event that your dog begins to overheat, be sure to familiarize yourself with the symptoms of heatstroke ahead of time.

-A pleasant walk can turn bad quickly if you do not plan ahead, and ensure that your dog is comfortable enough to make the return trip.
+A pleasant walk can go downhill quickly if you do not plan ahead and take precautions to ensure that your dog is comfortable enough to make the return trip.
 Keep an eye out for shady resting spots so that you and your dog can take a break from the sun.
 Also, be cautious of being over motivated; dogs want to please us, even when doing so isn’t good for them.